 - More affordable: Was introduced into a lower priced category (44 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the ZS200 emerges as the winner of the contest (9 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the ZS200 comes out slightly ahead of the ZS80 (8 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic ZS200 and the Panasonic ZS80 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the ZS200 and the ZS80 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Panasonic ZS200 vs ZS80